Pipedrive vs HubSpot: Which CRM Fits Your Team?

 Setup and User Experience

 Getting your team started with a new CRM should be simple.
-The setup process and daily usability play a huge role in whether your team adopts the platform - and this directly affects sales productivity.
+The setup process and daily usability play a huge role in whether your team adopts the platform, and this directly affects sales productivity.
 Pipedrive and HubSpot take different paths when it comes to onboarding and interface design, offering unique experiences for sales teams.
 Let’s dive into how each platform handles onboarding and mobile access.

 Onboarding and Training Support

-HubSpot provides a structured onboarding process that, on average, takes just 36 days to activate Sales Hub.
+HubSpot offers a structured onboarding process that, on average, takes just 36 days to activate Sales Hub.
 It offers dedicated onboarding sessions and account representatives for higher-tier plans, along with extensive training resources through HubSpot Academy.
 These resources include certifications, detailed courses, and team training modules.
 For those on Professional or Enterprise plans, paid onboarding with dedicated specialists ensures an even smoother setup.

 Mobile Apps and Platform Access